fish-shell/fish-shell/doc_src/cmds/complete.rst

     Adds a GNU-style long option to the completions list.

 **-o** or **--old-option** *OPTION*
-    Adds an old-style short or long options (see below for details).
+    Adds an old-style short or long option (see below for details).

 **-a** or **--arguments** *ARGUMENTS*
     Adds the specified option arguments to the completions list.